Spanish Court Shelves Shakira Tax Fraud Case - UrduPoint

 Spanish Court Shelves Shakira Tax Fraud Case

+A Spanish court said Thursday it had shelved a probe into an alleged tax fraud by Colombian pop star Shakira, putting an end to her legal woes in the country where she once lived

-Barcelona, (APP - UrduPoint / Pakistan Point News - 9th May, 2024) A court in Spain said Thursday it has shelved a probe into another alleged tax fraud by Colombian pop star Shakira, putting an end to her legal woes in the country where she once lived.
+Barcelona, (APP - UrduPoint / Pakistan Point News - 9th May, 2024) A Spanish court said Thursday it had shelved a probe into an alleged tax fraud by Colombian pop star Shakira, putting an end to her legal woes in the country where she once lived.

+A month later, the so-called Queen of Latin Pop paid 6.6 million euros to settle the debt.

-But on Wednesday prosecutors recommended that the probe be dropped due to "insufficient evidence" and the court investigating the case agreed.
+But prosecutors on Wednesday asked for the criminal case to be dropped over "a lack of evidence" and a day later, the court agreed.

-While the court said the "Hips Don't Lie" singer had committed "irregularities" in her 2018 tax return, it added that "irregularities are not enough to constitute a (criminal) offence against the tax authorities".
+While the singer had committed "irregularities" in her 2018 tax return, the court said that was "not enough to constitute a (criminal) offence against the tax authorities" and that it found no "intent to defraud" in her conduct.

-It added that Shakira did not have "the intent to defraud the tax authorities".

-In a separate case, Shakira in November struck a last-minute settlement with prosecutors on the opening day of her trial over a separate tax fraud charge involving income she earned between 2012 and 2014.
+Pau Molins, one of her defence lawyers, hailed the move, saying it had "put an end to the smear campaign waged by the tax authorities" against Shakira and "proves there was never any fraudulent behaviour on the part of the singer".

+And his client was "completely satisfied that (the court) had acknowledged she had not committed any criminal fraud", he added.

 Recent Stories